soundcloud/api/README.md

 In order to show your support for issues filed here, please add a thumbs up emoji 👍🏽.

+## Security Issues

+Please don't post security issues or vulnerabilities here.
+Instead, submit them to our public [bug-bounty program] to get triaged and receive bounty payouts.

 ## Frequently asked questions
 ### Can I request for an API key for a new app?
 While we hope to explore opening up access again, we're currently not issuing new keys to 3rd party apps.
 Please subscribe to our [@SoundCloudDev] on Twitter for updates